lirmm/waves-core/docs/dev_doc/sample_code.rst

 Authenticate with token:
 ------------------------

-Some WAVES API entries required to be authenticated (jobs list, job details, job submission)
+Some WAVES API entries required to be authenticated (jobs list, job details, job submission).
+Token are given by the waves administrators.

 .. code-block:: python